oernster/human-ai-coexistence-standard/README.md

 ## Why it exists
 The highest-risk failure modes for advanced AI are often not driven by malice, but by:
-- poorly specified goals
+- poorly specified objectives and reward hacking
 - power-seeking behavior as an instrumental strategy
-- unsafe deployment and race-to-market incentives
-- inadequate monitoring, permissions, and fail-safes
+- unsafe autonomy combined with tool access or infrastructure access
+- deception, hidden capabilities, or evaluation gaming
-- unintended ecological or societal side effects
+- unintended ecological or societal externalities
+- race-to-deploy incentives that reduce safety margins

-This repo is designed to help prevent accidental existential harm by providing clear constraints, tripwires, and testable requirements that can be embedded directly into agent prompts, system policies, and deployment practices.
+This repo provides a portable baseline that can be embedded into prompts, scaffolding, evaluations, and governance.

 ## Contents
 - `HUMAN-AI-COEXISTENCE-STANDARD.md`
-  A one-page manifesto defining non-negotiable constraints: protect human survival, biosphere integrity, human agency, and information integrity.
-Requires corrigibility, discourages power-seeking, mandates caution under uncertainty, and sets stop-the-world triggers.
+  A concise standard defining non-negotiable constraints.
+Requires corrigibility, discourages power-seeking, mandates caution under uncertainty, and specifies stop-the-world triggers.

 - `ENGINEERING.md`
-  Engineering requirements and a test suite for building and deploying high-impact AI safely.
-Includes hard constraints, corrigibility requirements, minimal privilege, reversibility bias, tripwires, mandatory pre-action checks, and incident response guidelines.
+  Engineering requirements and an evaluation framework for building and deploying high-impact AI safely.
+Includes hard constraints, tripwires, mandatory safety checks, a test suite, deployment gating, and incident response.

 - `AGENTS.md`
-  A practical prompt block and operational standard for autonomous or semi-autonomous AI agents.
-Defines advisor vs actor modes, escalation rules, prohibited behaviors, and logging/auditability expectations.
+  A practical prompt block and operating standard for autonomous or semi-autonomous AI agents.
+Defines advisor vs actor modes, escalation rules, prohibited behaviors, logging expectations, and a required pre-action plan format.

+- `LICENSE`
+  MIT license.

+## Applicability
+This repository is intended for:
+- tool-using agents and autonomous systems
+- systems with access to code execution, networks, finances, or real-world actuation
+- systems capable of high-impact recommendations that influence critical decisions

+It is not primarily intended for:
+- simple chatbots with no tool access and no operational autonomy

-## How to use
+## Non-goals
-- Embed the prompt block in `AGENTS.md` into system/developer instructions for agents.
-- Use `ENGINEERING.md` as a baseline for safety requirements, evaluations, and audits.
-- Incorporate the coexistence standard into governance, policy, and risk management docs.
-- Fork and adapt these documents to your organization and threat model.
+This repository does not:
+- replace governance, law, regulation, or domain compliance requirements
+- guarantee safety of unbounded self-improving systems by itself
+- prevent malicious human misuse on its own

 ## Design principles
 This repo is intended to be:
 - architecture-agnostic
-- non-anthropomorphic (not based on “emotions” or “intent”)
+- non-anthropomorphic (not based on emotions or intent)
 - constraint-first (survival and ecological stability are not negotiable)
 - corrigibility-first (systems remain steerable and interruptible)
 - testable (requirements can be evaluated and audited)